 print(colors[Nums.ONE-1]) #=> RED

-Notice that in this scenario the first item in the colors list (RED) cannot be accessed using auto(), unless 1 is subtracted from every enumeration constant created by auto().
+Notice that in this scenario the first item in the colors list (RED) cannot be accessed using auto() in Nums, unless 1 is subtracted from every enumeration constant created by auto().

 Given that enumeration is a useful programming device, many programmers choose to implement their own enumeration objects or types using a wide variety of methods including the creation of classes, lists, and even dictionaries.
 Such substitutes carry the risk that the usual enumeration semantics will be incompletely implemented.